 Ofsted’s Reading Deep Dive – Questions and Phonic Focus

-- Lesson observations (4 to 6 lessons)
+- Lesson observations of deliberately and explicitly connected series of lessons (4 to 6 lessons)

 - Discussions with a group of pupils who were in the lessons observed